 If you have an Echo device, you can start and stop cleans using your voice with Alexa.
-The skill works and responds well, but it’s a shame that there’s still no support for the Google Assistant.
+The skill works and responds well, as does the recently released Google Assistant skill.

-Dyson 360 Heurist performance and navigation – The most powerful robot vacuum cleaner we’ve tested
+Performance and navigation – The Dyson 360 Heurist is the most powerful robot vacuum cleaner I’ve tested

 - Exceptional performance with the best cleaning I’ve seen from a robot vacuum cleaner

 - Works well on hard floors and carpets